jajosheni/N95/README.md

 index.html
 variables.css
 ```
-Copy all of them and paste them directly into your github repository.
+Paste them directly into your GitHub repository and push.

-Done.
+Done. 🎉🎉🎉